vqns/lite-xl-snippets/docs.md

 *   `kind`: `'user'`
 *   `id`: positive integer key.
 Tabstops will be iterated through in ascending order, starting at 1.
 IDs do not need to be continuous; i.e `{ 2, 3, 6, 18 }` will still have all 4 ids iterated through.
+They also do not need to be
+    unique: nodes with the same id will be tabbed into and out of together.
+*   `default`: (optional) a default value for this node only. see [defaults](#defaults)
+*   `transform`: (optional) a transform function for this node only. see [transforms](#transforms)
+*   `main`: (optional) specifies whether this node should be the 'main value' for this id.

 An id of 0 means an ending position, i.e where to put the cursor(s) when exiting the snippet.
 If a snippet does not have a tabstop with an id of 0, the cursor will be put at the first position after the snippet.
 It is however still a normal node, which means it may have defaults and choices (transforms will be ignored).
-*   `default`: (optional) a default value for this node only. see [defaults](#defaults)
-*   `transform`: (optional) a transform function for this node only. see [transforms](#transforms)
-*   `main`: (optional) specifies whether this node should be the 'main value' for this id.

 ### Defaults